Anisophyllea impressinervia

 Anisophyllea impressinervia is a tree of Borneo in the family Anisophylleaceae.
 The specific epithet impressinervia is from the Latin meaning "sunken veins", referring to the leaf veins.

 Description

 Anisophyllea impressinervia grows as a tree up to 26 m tall with a trunk diameter of up to 30 cm.
 The bark is cracking to flaky.
 The roundish fruits measure up to 5 cm in diameter.

 Distribution and habitat

 Anisophyllea impressinervia is endemic to Borneo, where it is possibly confined to Sabah.
-Its habitat is lowland secondary forests at around 30 m altitude.
+Its habitat is lowland secondary forests at around 30 m elevation.